Metalloproteinases MMP

 Role in Disease Pathophysiology

-Matrix Metalloproteinases (MMPs) are elevated in various inflammatory and chronic diseases, including inflammatory bowel disease (IBD), periodontitis, and rheumatoid arthritis, where they contribute to extracellular matrix (ECM) breakdown and perpetuate inflammation.
-In gingivitis, MMPs play a critical role in tissue damage, often influenced by oral dysbiosis.
-In cancer, MMPs facilitate tumor invasion, angiogenesis, and metastasis through ECM degradation, with MMP-9 and MMP-14 being particularly implicated in cancer progression.
-Furthermore, dysregulated MMP activity is linked to neuroinflammation, blood-brain barrier disruption, and neurodegeneration in neurological disorders such as Alzheimer’s and Parkinson’s disease.
+Matrix Metalloproteinases (MMPs) are elevated in various inflammatory and chronic diseases.
+These include inflammatory bowel disease (IBD), periodontitis, and rheumatoid arthritis.
+In such disorders, they contribute to extracellular matrix (ECM) breakdown and perpetuate inflammation.
+In gingivitis, MMPs play a critical role in tissue damage and are often influenced by oral dysbiosis.
+In cancer, MMPs facilitate tumor invasion, angiogenesis, and metastasis through ECM degradation.
+MMP-9 and MMP-14 are particularly implicated in cancer progression.
+Furthermore, dysregulated MMP activity is linked to neuroinflammation, blood-brain barrier disruption, and neurodegeneration.
+These occur in neurological disorders such as Alzheimer’s and Parkinson’s disease.

 Microbiome-Specific Insights